shunirr/extract-chrome-storage/README.md

 # extract-chrome-storage

-This is a CLI tool to extract Chrome storage, such as cookies and local storage.
+This is a CLI tool for extracting Chrome storage, such as cookies and local storage.

 ## Requirement